SaschaWebDev/node-db3-challenge/queries.md

 GROUP BY CategoryName;

 ### (Stretch) Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT o.orderID, SUM(ord.Quantity) AS ItemCount
+FROM Orders AS o
+INNER JOIN OrderDetails AS ord
+ON o.orderID = ord.orderID
+GROUP BY ord.orderID